-To pull data from Jira into Google Sheets, first install and open the Apipheny Google Sheets API add-on.
+To pull data from the JIRA API to Google Sheets easily and without writing any code, first install and open the Apipheny Google Sheets add-on.

-Apipheny is a no-code API integrator for Google Sheets that you can use to make unlimited API requests, connect to unlimited API data sources, save your API requests, schedule API requests to refresh hourly, and more.
-Click here for more info.
-There’s a 30-day free trial included.
+Apipheny is a no-code API integrator for Google Sheets that you can use to make unlimited API requests, connect to unlimited APIs (including the JIRA API), save API requests, schedule API requests, and more.
+Click here if you want to learn more about Apipheny.

 2. After you’ve installed Apipheny, open a Google Sheet and then click on the Add-Ons option in the top menu.
 In the add-ons menu, you should see Apipheny.